isaacnmm/pestpolicy-hugo2XX/content/posts/flea-life-cycle/index.md

 ##  How to Flea Treat My Cats and Dogs

-Pets should be treated with a flea treatment including dog flea shampoo or an appropriate [cat flea shampoo](https://pestpolicy.com/best-flea-shampoo-for-cats/).
-Fleas can become resistant to certain treatments, so it is important you use the correct one for your pet's needs.
+Pets should be treated with a flea treatment including dog flea shampoo or an appropriate [cat flea shampoo](https://pestpolicy.com/best-flea-shampoo-for-cats/).Fleas can become resistant to certain treatments, so it is important you use the correct one for your pet's needs.

 A topical or oral medication that has an insect growth regulator (IGR) will help break the life cycle of adult fleas and prevent new from developing into an egg laying female for at least six months. - It is important that you use pet shampoos with insecticides, as well as other products such, sprays or lotions on the animal's coat.